LeiyJames/Frontend-projects-challenge/README.md

 # Frontend-Projects
-This Frontend Projects challenge from Roadmap.sh
+This Frontend Projects challenge from Roadmap.sh and my stpid idea